 The authors concluded that:

-- Children who were born at high risk for obese showed increased intakes of fruit juice and soft drinks and lower intakes of milk and milk-based beverages during early childhood compared to low-risk children
+- Children who were born at high risk for obesity showed increased intakes of fruit juice and soft drinks and lower intakes of milk and milk-based beverages during early childhood compared to low-risk children

 - For the group as a whole, greater increases in soda consumption from ages three to five years was associated with greater increases in child waist circumference during the subsequent years, whereas a decrease in milk consumption was associated with a greater increases in child waist circumference during the subsequent year